Skip to main content

 Graph showing generation-to-generation messaging attitudes for the banking sector

-Research shows a clear "opportunity gap" between how consumers use messaging today and how they would like to use it.
-In the banking sector, the 70% wants banks to report their suspicious activity in their accounts, but only the 35% receives it today.
+The research shows a clear "opportunity gap" between how consumers use messaging today and how they would like to use it.
+In the banking industry, 70% wants banks to report suspicious activity on their accounts, but only 35% receives this today.
 A recent one Facebook search shows that young people's enthusiasm for messaging will put further pressure on the banking sector.
-It found that 90% of current account consumers aged 18 to 34 say they feel comfortable interacting with a bank on a messaging app.
+It found that 90% of checking account holders aged 18 to 34 say they feel comfortable interacting with a bank on a messaging app.

 5. I consumers appreciate chatbots as an efficient alternative